SimonWoodtli/zet/20240113153426/README.md

 1. Choose between Nginx Proxy Manager, Caddy or Traefik as your reverse proxy and your auto SSL renewal
 1. On your Router you might need to add an exception to 'DNS Rebinding Attack Protection' with the domain name you set so you can use public domain names that point to a local IP.
+Or disable the feature altogether.

 ### Nginx Proxy Manager

-FIXME: on dietpi after i setup my dotfiles I could no longer use the dietpi acc to `dietpi-software`.
-So I used root to install docker, but now means only root can run docker tried to add docker group to dietpi (didn't work).
-Redo the whole dietpi setup without my dotfiles.
-Then check if I cannot install software with `dietpi-software` this would be much better.
-I really don't wanna run docker as root.

 > 🧐 Try to keep `dietpi-software` apps as minimal as possible and run
 > everything via docker (easier to upgrade and manage containers)

-TODO: research if they have docker img and add them too : virtualHere syncthing homer dietpi-dashboard portainer

-1. Add config to ~/docker-compose.yml: (example)
+1. Add config to ~/docker-compose.yml:

+TODO: add more apps via docker-compose
-TODO: add this config to my Private/ git repo
+TODO: add this config to my Private/ git repo when I added all apps

 ```
 version: '2.2'